2023 Most Popular Nursing Bachelor's Degree Schools in Minnesota

 The following schools top our list of the Most Popular Nursing Bachelor's Degree Colleges.

-Our 2023 rankings named Capella University the most popular school in Minnesota for nursing students working on their bachelor’s degree.
-Capella University is a fairly large private for-profit school located in the city of Minneapolis.
+Our analysis found Capella University to be the most popular school for nursing students who want to pursue a bachelor’s degree in Minnesota.
+Capella University is a very large private for-profit school located in the city of Minneapolis.

 About 90% of the students majoring in nursing at the school are women while 10% are male.